 The chance of success in this type of lawsuit will depend on the exact language of the governing documents.
 The more specifically these documents describe the HOA's responsibilities, the better.
 For example, if the CC&Rs state that "…the HOA must keep all the fitness room equipment in good working order," the homeowner will have a better case than if the CC&Rs merely state that, "…the HOA must maintain all common areas."

 Additionally, homeowners have the right to expect the HOA to exercise ordinary care in performing its duties.
 If the HOA fails to act in a reasonably safe and prudent manner, a homeowner might have a claim for negligence.
 For example, if an owner was trapped for hours in an elevator that wasn't properly maintained, or if an owner falls and breaks a leg because the HOA consistently failed to clear the ice from the common area sidewalks, the owner might successfully sue for negligence.

 Other bases for lawsuits might be possible, depending on the facts of the particular case.

 It can be difficult, as a homeowner, to determine the best course of action if your HOA fails to maintain the common areas in your development.
-After investigating the governing documents and meeting with the HOA (or even before), you should consult an experienced attorney in your area to assess the facts of your situation and the severity of the HOA's breaches and provide advice on how best to proceed.
+After investigating the governing documents and meeting with the HOA (or even before), you should consult an experienced attorney in your area.
+The attorney can assess the facts of your situation and the severity of the HOA's breaches and provide advice on how best to proceed.